Plant-Based Meats, Ranked by a Devout Non-Vegetarian

 I'm already a hot dog snob, so these guys weren't gonna do it for me.
 Most every brand of veggie hot dogs tastes the same, and the casing always bubbles up grotesquely the minute it hits the heat, evoking some horrific '80s Cinemax flick starring Freddy Krueger.
 The consistency is like somebody made Jell-O out of hot dog water, but cut it with extra water to eliminate most of the flavor.
 When the bun tastes stronger than the hot dog -- and we're talking a generic, Wonder-style bun -- you might as well eat a mustard sandwich.

 These plant-based numbers taste like they'd fit right in on a $5 turkey footlong from Subway.
 That is not a compliment.
+I would not recommend this in a sandwich, as a snack on a charcuterie board, or really anywhere -- unless you like bland, cold, and floppy fake meat paper.

 These meatless breakfast items look like the weird stick Yoda eats in The Empire Strikes Back, but the flavor here is surprisingly robust.
-The mushrooms add a nice little meatiness, and there's a lot of interesting flavor.
+The mushrooms add a nice little meatiness, and there's a lot of interesting depth here.
 Make no mistake, though: This tastes NOTHING like sausage.
 In all honesty, it tastes like dry stuffing that somebody clumped together in case somebody invited a vegetarian over for Thanksgiving.
 But tastes sort of good it does, says Yoda (and me).

-OK, I was terrified of this product from Gardein, purveyors as such unexpected things as beefless tips, meatless meatloaf, and sweet & sour "porkless bites."
+Okay, I was terrified of this product from Gardein, purveyors as such unexpected things as beefless tips, meatless meatloaf, and sweet & sour "porkless bites."
 Who in their right mind would want to approximate fish, and how the hell do you manufacture that fishy scent?
 It turns out that Gardein has avoided a deadly catch with a good fish-type option not just for people who don't want to kill fish, but also for people who for some reason sit down at a pub and think, "I really like fish and chips, but not the fish part."
 The breading's good!
 The "fish" isn't too fishy, and even has a flakiness to it.
 Basically, it's a brick of thick batter with some fishy stuff in the middle.
 And batter makes everything better.
 Even better, there's none of that overpowering fish scent I was dreading.
 If the Gorton's fisherman ever went granola, this would be his go-to.

 There's something weirdly endearing about this weirdly enduring OG of the fake-burger game.
 No, a Boca burger doesn't really taste like a burger, but its chewiness, crusty exterior, and blast of salt make it stand out, and without the dryness that plagues so many fake meats.
 This may be why Boca has essentially become the Kleenex of the veggie burger canon despite a taste not unlike the old high-school cafeteria beef puck (which, let's face it, was probably about as much "beef" as this).
 Bottom line: I ate the whole thing.
 Then pondered another.
 Then pondered my whole food philosophy.
 Such is Boca.